Degree Requirements for the M.A. and Ph.D. in Chemistry

 Graduate Seminar (CHEM 600):

 Students must successfully complete CHEM 600 Graduate Seminar every semester of residence.
-Details on what is expected and how the course is graded can be found in the Graduate Student Notebook (see side bar on left of this page for link to the handbook)
+Details on what is expected and how the course is graded can be found in the Graduate Student Handbook.

 - CHEM 600 boundary dates: